Mike's 14th Annual Winter Outlook

 THE HURRICANE SEASON

 There is not necessarily a correlation between the Atlantic hurricane season and the following winter's weather.
 However, a busy hurricane season usually is due to the pooling of very warm water throughout the Atlantic, often the North Atlantic.
 This can potentially have an effect on maintaining a negative NAO.
-This season was rather sparse in terms of coverage.
+This hurricane season was very quiet.
 However, I should note that this is similar to 2009-10, when we had a cold and rather snowy winter.
-Also, despite the lack of significant tropical activity, there are several areas of rather warm water (compared to “normal”) in the North Atlantic.
+Also, despite the lack of significant tropical activity, there are several critical areas of rather warm water (compared to “normal”) in the North Atlantic.
 Again, there’s not necessarily a correlation between the hurricane season and winter along the East Coast, but the pooling of very warm water in the north Atlantic could be a sign for more blocking to occur.

 ANALOG YEARS/CLIMATE MODELS

 The above are the major factors that are taken into account when making a long-range seasonal prediction.
 After examining what state these factors are in and will likely be in this winter, we usually look to find analog years where these conditions were similar and see what the resulting winter weather was like.
-I have specifically gone back and followed each factor’s history, taking into account individual analog years and their resulting weather conditions.
-I considered several analog years (each based on different combinations of comparable signals), some more significant than others (2012-13, 2006-07, 2001-02, 2000-01, 1996-97, 1981-82 and 1970-71).
-These winters varied quite a bit, but the one analog that sticks out to me is 1981-82 and as I mentioned, that was a particularly cold winter in central Virginia.
-Since there is some conflicting evidence from some of the signals, I have “tempered” the outlook so it’s not as harsh as the winter of 1981-82.
+I regularly review each factor’s history, taking into account individual analog years and their resulting weather conditions.
+There honestly weren’t any significant analog years that kept coming up, but I did find several years in recent memory that popped up (2002-03 was one of these).

 You can see that the process of coming up with this winter outlook has been a very involved and complicated task.
 There are many factors that could easily change the impacts on our day-to-day weather and whether the outlook comes to fruition.
 The important thing is to be prepared and stay safe!